danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 bool Util_ListSounds(const string& in, FuncFileListing @cb)
 //Return a random number between the given values int Util_Random(int start, int end)
-//Create a save game property with ident and value string Sav_CreateProperty(const string &in ident, const string &in value)
+//Create a property token with ident and value string Props_CreateProperty(const string &in ident, const string &in value)
-//Extract a value by ident from a save game property string string Sav_GetValueFromProperties(const string &in properties, const string &in ident)
+//Extract a value by ident from a property string string Props_ExtractValue(const string &in properties, const string &in ident)
 //Unlock an achievement
 void Steam_SetAchievement(const string &in szName)
 //Set stat value (int)